Assessing an AC Application

 The APM is responsible for assessing each application and selecting the possible outcome decision.
 Other staff may assist in the consideration of an application and may make recommendations towards its resolution.
 If the APM is on leave, a formal delegation of this responsibility should be made via email to a Programme Co-ordinator or Discipline Lead.

-When assessing each application, the evidence that has been provided by the applicant to support their case should be taken into account in a dispassionate way.
+When assessing each application, the evidence provided by the applicant to support their case should be considered dispassionately.
 The application needs to be reviewed for its validity.
 To be considered valid, the application shall be capable of being verified as legitimate and must be supported with evidence.
+If a medical certificate is provided, it should be dated within 48 hours of the assessment due date.

 There are some circumstances under which an AC is not possible, including: